mfisher87/icepyx/README.rst

 icepyx
 ======

 I forked this repo because it is the most amazing code base ever.
+Then I forgot to make a branch.

 **Python tools for obtaining and working with ICESat-2 data**